chriskal96/claimer-detection/README.md

 ## How to Evaluate the Model

-After you have succesfullt do the above steps (cloning, instal etc) :
+After you have succesfully execute the above steps (cloning, instal etc) :

 - Run the following command to start evaluating the model: